+Tardigrades, also known colloquially as water bears, or moss piglets), are water-dwelling, eight-legged, segmented micro-animals.
+They have been found everywhere: from mountain tops to the deep sea and mud volcanoes; from tropical rain forests to the Antarctic.
 Tardigrades are one of the most resilient known animals, with individual species able to survive extreme conditions that would be rapidly fatal to nearly all other known life forms, such as exposure to extreme temperatures, extreme pressures (both high and low), air deprivation, radiation, dehydration, and starvation.
 About 1,150 known species form the phylum Tardigrada, a part of the superphylum Ecdysozoa.
 The group includes fossils dating from 530 million years ago, in the Cambrian period. — Wikipedia

 Phys.org - latest science and technology news stories Phys.org internet news portal provides the latest news on science including: Physics, Nanotechnology, Life Sciences, Space Science, Earth Science, Environment, Health and Medicine.

 - Using the principles of evolution to defeat canceron November 27, 2023 at 5:44 pm

 November 24 marked 164 years since the publication of Charles Darwin's revolutionary "On the Origin of Species," one of the most influential scientific books ever written.
 In acknowledgement, 24 November is known as "Evolution Day" or the quirkier titled "All Our Uncles are Monkeys Day."
 The Institute of Cancer Research feels bound to commemorate this important work that challenged, and eventually transformed, our understanding of the natural world.